-Following this launch a national inquiry into child and adolescent mental health services in England took place, and the findings published in a report called ‘Future in Mind: Promoting, protecting and improving our children and young people’s mental health and wellbeing.’
+Following this launch a national inquiry into Child and Adolescent Mental Health Services (CAMHS) in England took place, and the findings published in a report called ‘Future in Mind: Promoting, protecting and improving our children and young people’s mental health and wellbeing.’

 This report outlines a number of recommendations that every Clinical Commissioning Group in England needs to work towards in partnership with wider stakeholders including local authorities, schools, NHS providers, youth justice, the police, the voluntary and community sector and most importantly children, young people and parents/carers.

-A summarised version of the plan can be found here.
+A summarised version of the Transformation Plan can be found here.

 Be better informed about your right to choice in the NHS